raganwald/braythwayt.com/_posts/2015-01-20-learned-helplessness.md

 Let's get the big strategy out of the way immediately.
 Some people and some environments are toxic for we as a person, because they are constantly teaching we to be helpless.
 It is not our fault that someone we love--a partner, even a parent--has toxic behaviours like arbitrarily offering approval and then snatching it back.
 Or has a substance abuse problem.

-These kinds of behaviours are not only negative to us, but they do not respond to our attempts to fix them.
-They just don't, and it teaches us to feel helpless.
+These kinds of behaviours are not only negative to us, but they do not respond to our attempts to fix them, and that teaches us to feel helpless.
 Which makes us depressed and sometimes even suicidal.

-I am not an expert on this subject, but if we recognize that someone we care about is teaching we to feel helpless, stop worrying about how to get them into therapy, and go see someone ourself, about our unhappiness. our mood is something we do have control over, and taking charge of our own happiness teaches we that we ren't helpless after all.
+I am not an expert on this subject, but if we recognize that someone we care about is teaching us to feel helpless, we need to stop worrying about how to get them into therapy, and go see someone ourselves, to fix about our unhappiness.
+Our mood is something we  have control over, and taking charge of our own happiness teaches we that we aren't helpless after all.

-Helpless to change someone else?
-Yes.
-But not helpless to change ourself.

 Likewise, some environments are toxic to us through no fault of any one person.
 Good people gathered in a group sometimes do ugly things to people, and if it seems impossible to change a toxic person, that problem pales in comparison to changing a toxic environment.